 Lida Abdul, Abbas Akhavan, Kader Attia, Ergin Çavuşoğlu, Ali Cherri, Joana Hadjithomas and Khalil Joreige, Rokni Haerizadeh, Susan Hefuna, Iman Issa, Gülsün Karamustafa, Hassan Khan, Ahmed Mater

 AOUMM – Argot ou La Maison Mobile

 Sara Raza, Guggenheim UBS MAP Curator, Middle East and North Africa

 Paola Zatti, Chief Curator, Galleria d’Arte Moderna

 Solomon R. Guggenheim Museum New York and UBS

-AOUMM has cured the exhibition design and the setting up of But a Storm Is Blowing from Paradise: Contemporary Art of the Middle East and North Africa (Una Tempesta dal Paradiso: Arte Contemporanea del Medio Oriente e Nord Africa), held from April 11 through June 17, 2018, at Galleria d’Arte Moderna (GAM), in Milan.
+AOUMM has curated the exhibition design and the set-up of But a Storm Is Blowing from Paradise: Contemporary Art of the Middle East and North Africa (Una Tempesta dal Paradiso: Arte Contemporanea del Medio Oriente e Nord Africa), held from April 11th to June 17th, 2018, at Galleria d’Arte Moderna (GAM), in Milan.
 The exhibition marks the final presentation of the Guggenheim UBS MAP Global Art Initiative, a historic collaboration between the Guggenheim and UBS representing the largest international research, collection-building, and presentation initiative the museum has undertaken to date.
 MAP’s distinctive, artist-driven program, which began in 2012, underscores a mutual commitment by the Guggenheim and UBS to support contemporary art and education through a total of eight international exhibitions, more than 125 acquisitions, curatorial scholarship from three global regions, and extensive public programming.